Relief of Douglas MacArthur: Provoking China

 Rear Admiral Samuel J. Cox, director of the Naval History and Heritage Command, stated that although some historians like Alexander had circumstantial evidence that this was a provocation plot by MacArthur, there is no direct evidence to prove that claim.
-Cox said it was also possible that the ship was on an intelligence mission to directly observe the junk ships because for over a month the U.S. military was greatly worried about a Chinese invasion of Taiwan after witnessing an unusually large armada of junk boats, which would potentially be the invasion fleet, gathering together on the Chinese coast opposite of Taiwan.
+Cox said it was also possible that the ship was on an intelligence mission to directly observe the junk ships.
+For over a month, the U.S. military had worried about a Chinese invasion of Taiwan after witnessing an unusually large armada of junk boats - potentially an invasion fleet - gathering together on the Chinese coast opposite of Taiwan.

 MacArthur was determined to expand the war into China, which other officials believed would needlessly escalate a limited war and consume too many already overstretched resources.
-Despite MacArthur's claims that he was restricted to fighting a limited war when China was fighting all-out, congressional testimony revealed China was using restraint as much as the U.S. was, as they were not using air power against front-line troops, communication lines, ports, naval air forces, or staging bases in Japan, which had been crucial to the survival of UN forces in Korea.
+Despite MacArthur's claims that he was restricted to fighting a limited war when China was fighting all-out, congressional testimony revealed China was using restraint as much as the U.S. was.
+The Chinese were not using air power against front-line troops, communication lines, ports, naval air forces, or staging bases in Japan, which had been crucial to the survival of UN forces in Korea.
 Simply fighting on the peninsula had already tied down significant portions of U.S. airpower; as Air Force chief of staff Hoyt Vandenberg said, 80–85% of the tactical capacity, one-fourth of the strategic portion, and 20% of air defense forces of the USAF were engaged in a single country.
 There was also fear that crossing into China would provoke the Soviet Union into entering the war.
-General Omar Bradley testified that there were 35 Russian divisions totaling some 500,000 troops in the Far East, and if sent into action with the approximately 85 Russian submarines in the vicinity of Korea, they could overwhelm U.S. forces and cut supply lines, as well as potentially assist China in taking over territory in Southeast Asia.
+General Omar Bradley testified that there were 35 Russian divisions totaling some 500,000 troops in the Far East.
+Additionally, there were approximately 85 Russian submarines in the vicinity of Korea.
+If sent into action, these forces could overwhelm U.S. forces and cut supply lines, as well as potentially assist China in conquering territory in Southeast Asia.